 What airline partnerships does Skyborne Vero Beach have?

-Skyborne's US site lists pathway partnerships with SkyWest, JSX, and Avelo Airlines (accessed June 2026).
+Skyborne's US site lists airline pathway partnerships including SkyWest, Envoy, Avelo, and JSX (accessed July 2026).
 Separately, Skyborne delivers training for the British Airways Speedbird Pilot Academy, the fully-funded BA cadet scheme open to UK applicants.
 The old FlightSafety-era JetBlue Gateway association predates the acquisition; do not assume it carries over.
 Verify any pathway's current terms directly with Skyborne admissions before weighting it in a school decision.

 I have an old FlightSafety Academy quote or deposit.
 What should I do?